thomasWeise/moptipy/README.md

 ##### The Section `PROGRESS`

-When setting up an algorithm execution, you can specify whether you want to log the progress of the algorithm.
+When setting up an algorithm execution, you can specify whether you want to [log the progress](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_improvements) of the algorithm (or not).
 If and only if you choose to log the progress, the `PROGRESS` section will be contained in the log file.
-You can also choose if you want to log all algorithm steps or only the improving moves, the latter being the default behavior.
+You can also choose if you want to [log all algorithm steps](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_all_fes) or [only the improving moves](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_improvements), the latter being the default behavior.
 Notice that even if you do not choose to log the algorithm's progress, the section `STATE` with the objective value of the best solution encountered, the FE when it was found, and the consumed runtime as well as the `RESULT_*` sections with the best encountered candidate solution and point in the search space will be included.

 The `PROGRESS` section contains log points describing the algorithm progress over time in a semicolon-separated values format with one data point per line.